 Training your brain to naturally boost its dopamine levels is also a way of training your brain to resist substances that artificially increase dopamine (sugar, alcohol, drugs, tobacco, etc.).

-***This article includes information for educational and enjoyment purpose and should not be interpreted as a recommendation for a particular treatment, product or plan of action.
+***This article includes information for educational and should not be interpreted as a recommendation for a particular treatment, product or plan of action.
 The use of this information should not replace a consultation with or the advice of a qualified professional.